yaroslavkrutiak/ChuckNorrisBot/README.md

-# NodeJS Telegram Bot
+# NestJS Telegram Bot

 Dear Candidate,

-We've prepared a simple test task for you where you can show all your knowledge and skills in the Angular area.
+We've prepared a simple test task for you where you can show all your knowledge and skills in the NodeJS area.
 Feel free to improvise and don't be afraid of challenges 👀.
 We all believe that you are full of 📚 knowledge and 💪 motivation.

 Respectfully, ORIL team.